anderso2/vsphere-support-bundle-forensics/README.md

 # Requirements:
  1. For importing to Log Insight: The Log Insight Importer utility installed and the IMPORTER path variable set below.
+ 2. The LISERVER variable needs to be populated with the FQDN or IP address of the Log Insight server
- 2. 7-zip files need to be placed in the ZIP variable path below
+ 3. 7-zip files need to be placed in the ZIP variable path below
- 3. The log bundles to extract from (esx-*.tgz and/or vc-*.tgz) need to be placed in the 'Bundles' folder
+ 4. The log bundles to extract from (esx-*.tgz and/or vc-*.tgz) need to be placed in the 'Bundles' folder

 Feel free to contribute.